vvasuki/vlc-addons/README.md

 INSTALLATION:
 - Download https://github.com/vvasuki/vlc-addons/blob/master/lua-addons/playlist_youtube.luac or use the Download button (Some browser (Chrome...) may change the file extension for ".txt" instead of ".luac", so make sure you choose "All extensions" in the dialog box when you save the file on your computer.)
 - put the file in the vlc /lua/playlist folder, by default (create directories if they don't exist):
-* Windows (all users): %ProgramFiles%VideoLANVLCluaplaylist
+  * Windows (all users): %ProgramFiles%/VideoLAN/VLC/lua/playlist
-* Windows (current user): %APPDATA%vlcluaplaylist
+  * Windows (current user): %APPDATA%/vlc/lua/playlist
   * Linux (all users): /usr/lib/vlc/lua/playlist/
   * Linux (current user): ~/.local/share/vlc/lua/playlist/
   * Mac OS X (all users): /Applications/VLC.app/Contents/MacOS/share/lua/playlist/

 USAGE: